microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 # Comparing two functions

-While comparing primitive types and object types is relatively straightforward, the question of what kinds of functions should be considered compatible is a bit more involved.
+While comparing primitive types and object types are relatively straightforward, the question of what kinds of functions should be considered compatible is a bit more involved.
 Let's start with a basic example of two functions that differ only in their parameter lists:

 ```ts